 - Rollover the 401(k) into an annuity with an enhanced death benefit is a good idea.
 These enhanced death benefits increase the annuity’s value at the time of death to help offset the sizeable tax burden a non-spousal beneficiary may receive at the time of your death.

-- Another good option is to fund a life insurance policy with required minimum distributions from the 401(k).
+- Another good option is to fund a life insurance policy with the required minimum distributions from the 401(k).

 Non-spousal beneficiaries: